Crushy/Paradox-Pathfinding/README.md

     nOutBufferSize is the maximum number of entries that can be written to pOutBuffer.

-The function must return the length of the shortest path between Start and Target, or −1−1 if no such path exists.
+The function must return the length of the shortest path between Start and Target, or −1 if no such path exists.

-If the shortest path is longer than nOutBufferSize, the calling function might either give up or choose to call FindPath again with a larger output buffer.
+If the shortest path is longer than `nOutBufferSize`, the calling function might either give up or choose to call FindPath again with a larger output buffer.
 ## Constraints

 You may safely assume that: